How to Answer Interview Questions About Organization

-- I like to plan my daily, weekly and long-term work projects carefully.
+- I like to plan my daily, weekly, and long-term work projects carefully.

-- I make it a point to set up reminders and write to do lists.
+- I make it a point to set up reminders and write to-do lists.
 Then I carve out blocks time to devote to particular tasks, so I have designated steps and time allocated to meet those goals.

-- I plan ahead as much as possible, but in reality, things come up last minute.
+- I plan ahead as much as possible, but in reality, things come up at the last minute.
 Thus, I make sure I can adjust and respond quickly, integrating new priorities into my daily work.

-What steps do you take to organize and plan a project?
+- What steps do you take to organize and plan a project?
 Your answer should demonstrate how you use organizational skills to prepare for a project and then focus on it.

-How do you accommodate last minute changes that you have to fit in?
+- How do you accommodate last-minute changes that you have to fit in?
 Your answer should show that you can amend your plans and integrate new information when necessary.

-How do you prioritize the tasks within one project?
-Your response should demonstrate that you know how to plan ahead, analyze various approaches and possibilities, make sound decisions and succeed with your workload.
+- How do you prioritize the tasks within one project?
+Your response should demonstrate that you know how to plan ahead, analyze various approaches and possibilities, make sound decisions, and succeed with your workload.

-How do you handle a situation when your planning was insufficient?
+- How do you handle a situation when your planning was insufficient?
 Discuss your problem-solving capabilities, your ability to multitask, how you handle competing priorities, and your ability to reorganize as needed.